Existence of uniform Temple charts and applications to null distance: Introduction

 In Section \ref{sec:application} we use the uniform Temple charts that we constructed in Section \ref{sec:Temple} to prove new results that we briefly summarize below.
 In Section~\ref{sec:review}, we prepare the reader for our applications.
-Here we review the notion of a \emph{generalized time function}, $\tau:N \to {\mathbb R}$, which is a function that is strictly increasing along future causal curves, and of a \emph{locally anti-Lipschitz} time function in the sense of Chru\'sciel, Grant, and Minguzzi \cite{CGM}.
+Here we review the notion of a \emph{time function}, $\tau:N \to {\mathbb R}$, which is a continuous function that is strictly increasing along future causal curves, and of a \emph{weak temporal} function in the sense of Burtscher and Garc\'ia-Heveling \cite{Burtscher-Garcia-Heveling-22}.
 The later notion includes, for example, the \emph{regular cosmological time function} studied by Andersson, Galloway and Howard \cite{AGH} (see also Wald and Yip \cite{Wald-Yip}).
-We also review the definition of the {\em null distance}, \be \hat{d}_\tau: N \times N \to [0,\infty) \ee which Sormani and Vega \cite{SV-null} defined to convert a spacetime, $(N,g)$, endowed with a locally anti-Lipschitz time function, $\tau: N \to {\mathbb R}$, into a definite metric space, $(N,\hat{d}_\tau)$, with the same topology as the original manifold, $N$.
+We also review the definition of the {\em null distance}, \be \hat{d}_\tau: N \times N \to [0,\infty) \ee which, according to Sormani and Vega \cite{SV-null}, can be used to convert a spacetime, $(N,g)$, endowed with a weak temporal function, $\tau: N \to {\mathbb R}$, into a definite metric space, $(N,\hat{d}_\tau)$, with the same topology as the original manifold, $N$.

 In Section \ref{sec:biLip} we build upon estimates of Section \ref{sec:estimate} and show that our uniform Temple charts are bi-Lipschitz: